EDITOR’S NOTE: This column by PDN Senior Staff Writer Paul Gottlieb first appeared Nov. 10, 2000. We print an updated version every Veterans Day.

 “He threw it over his shoulder.
 It didn’t clear the shell hole and rolled right back to him.”

-Pearce maintains that Anderson never pulled the pin, that instead the canister contained a live grenade without a pin, or the pin fell out as Anderson opened the canister.
+Pearce said Anderson never pulled the pin, speculating the canister contained a live grenade or the pin fell out as Anderson opened the canister.

-After the grenade rolled back, “he gathered it into his belly and yelled, ‘Oh, my God,’ and those were his last three words, and that was it,” Pearce said.
+After the explosive rolled back, “he gathered it into his belly and yelled, ‘Oh, my God,’ and those were his last three words, and that was it,” Pearce said.

 “He gave me a chance to live.